News|Safety equipment April 14, 2014

 Associated equipment

-The design of the anchor has to accommodate equipment that is to be used with it.
-For example, a snap hook for connection of the lanyard must be compatible with the eyelet of the anchor.
+The design of the anchor has to accommodate the equipment that is to be used with it.
+For example, a snap hook for the connection of the lanyard must be compatible with the eyelet of the anchor.

 Compliance and certification